Erasmus+ Opportunities - Incoming Students

 Off-Campus Health Services

-January 2020 and is mandatory.
-Each student should be present at AUBG for the first day of classes - 20th of January, 2020
+Each student should be present at AUBG for the beginning of the on-campus Orientation - January 14, 2020

 All Erasmus incoming students participate in a week-long orientation program.
 During this time students receive information on academic advising and course selection, health care, campus activities, Erasmus+ program at AUBG, athletics, counseling services, residence life, library services, diversity awareness, and many others.
 They complete a computer skills course and complete a community service project.